superseriousbusiness/gotosocial/docs/installation_guide/apache-httpd.md

 In the above `sudoedit` command, replace `example.com` with the hostname of your GoToSocial server.

-The file you're about to create should look a bit like this:
+The file you're about to create should look initially for both 80 (required) and 443 ports (optional) a bit like this:

 ```apache
 <VirtualHost *:80>